 In English 2, students refine their knowledge of language and culture through a focused study of world literature.
 Throughout the semester, we will learn the skills needed to apply critical thinking skills in reading, writing, speaking, and listening.
 Every student will be expected to make authentic, real world applications to the texts we read, and learn to recognize and ideally, come to appreciate the value of all genres of literature from around the world.

-Ability to think critically and demonstrated enthusiasm for language arts
+Show the ability to think critically and a strong enthusiasm for language arts

 📝REQUIRED COURSE SUPPLIES📝